ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 For CA-issued certificates, see [Sign container images with Notation and Azure Key Vault using a CA-issued certificate]().

-If you are using self-signed certificates, follow the document [Sign container images with Notation and Azure Key Vault using a self-signed certificate](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-sign-trusted-ca).
+If you are using CA issued certificates, follow the document [Sign container images with Notation and Azure Key Vault using a CA issued certificate](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-sign-trusted-ca).

 ```shell
 export CERT_NAME=<your certificate name>